+Listing 9-4

+# requires object: train (9-3)

+# pull out proc and mem columns for infected then normal

+# then use colMeans() to means of the columns

 inf <- colMeans(train[train$state=="Infected", c("proc", "mem")])

 nrm <- colMeans(train[train$state=="Normal", c("proc", "mem")])

-# view the results

 print(inf)

 ## proc mem

 ## 1.152025 1.201779

 print(nrm)

 ## proc mem

 ## -0.8701412 -0.9386983

+[AU: More changes from the TE below.
+Okay?
+Thanks, Kevin (PJE)]

+[AR: good stuff.]

 The differences between the means here is not exactly small, so this rather simple approach may do okay with your simple algorithm.
 With the algorithm now trained and ready to predict, the next step is to create a predict.malware() function.
-This will take in a single proc and mem value and calculate how far those are from the means that you generated during the training.
+This will take in a single named vector called data, extract out the proc and mem values, than calculate how far those are from the means that you generated during the training.
 What is the best way to calculate distance?
-Think back to geometry class and the Pythagorean theorem: a2 + b2 = c2, where a and b are the two sides of the triangle and c is the hypotenuse.
+Think back to geometry class and the Pythagorean theorema2 + b2 = c2, where a and b are the two sides of the triangle and c is the hypotenuse.
+This is called “Euclidean distance,” since it is based on Euclidean geometry.
 In your case, a is the difference between the trained proc mean and the test proc value and b is the difference between the trained mem mean and the test mem value.
-Once you get the two distances, you simply compare them and which ever is closer (smaller) is the one you will predict.
+Once you get the two distances, you simply compare them.
+Whichever is smaller is the one you will predict.

+Listing 9-5

+# requires object: inf (9-4), nrm (9-4)

-predict.malware <- function(proc, mem) {
+predict.malware <- function(data) {

+# get 'proc' and 'mem' as numeric values

+proc <- as.numeric(data[['proc']])

+mem <- as.numeric(data[['mem']])

 # set up infected comparison

 inf.a <- inf['proc'] - proc

 inf.b <- inf['mem'] - mem

 # pythagorean distance c = sqrt(a^2 + b^2)

 inf.dist <- sqrt(inf.a^2 + inf.b^2)

 # repeat for normal systems

 nrm.a <- nrm['proc'] - proc

 nrm.b <- nrm['mem'] - mem

 nrm.dist <- sqrt(nrm.a^2 + nrm.b^2)

 # assign a label of the closest (smallest)

 ifelse(inf.dist<nrm.dist,"Infected", "Normal")

 }

-Feel free to pass in a few values and see how it does if you’d like.
-But at this point, everything is ready to run against the test data.
-To pass in the test data you can use the apply() function with the first argument being the test data set, the second argument being a “1” to denote to apply over the rows (instead of a “2” for columns), and then you’ll pass in the function.
-In this case, the function takes in a variable called row, which is character vector in this case.
-Since it is reduced to a vector, and there is a character in the vector (state and host), the whole vector is converted to a character vector.
-Therefore, the first thing the function does is convert the two values you’ll want back to numeric values.
+Feel free to pass in a few values if you like and inspect the output.
+At this point, everything is ready to run against the test data.
+To pass in the test data you can use the apply() function with the first argument being the test data set and the second argument being a 1 to denote to apply it over the rows (instead of a 2 for columns).
+Then you’ll pass in the function we just created called predict.malware.
+The apply function will convert in each row to a named vector.
+We have to be carefuly here, because the state and host variables are characters, so the whole vector is converted to a character vector when apply passes it in.
+This is why you convert the proc and mem variables back to numeric variables the as.numeric() function in the predict.malware() function.

+Listing 9-6

+# requires object: test (9-3), predict.malware (9-5)

-prediction <- apply(test, 1, function(row) {
+prediction <- apply(test, 1, predict.malware)

-proc <- as.numeric(row[['proc']])

-mem <- as.numeric(row[['mem']])

-predict.malware(proc, mem)

-})

-type="note"
+type="general"

-First, Do No Harm.
-Second, Do Better Than the Null Model.
+First, Do No Harm; Second, Do Better Than the Null Model